AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part1.md

     ```
 6. Run tests again and check everything is working okay

-7. Add the changed files to git **on a new branch**, do a git commit briefly detailing what you have changed, then push the branch up to GitHub (hint: `git push origin <branch-name>`)
+7. Add the changed files to git **on your new branch**, do a git commit briefly detailing what you have changed, then push the branch up to GitHub (hint: `git push origin <branch-name>`).

 8. Navigate to GitHub and find your new branch and view the changes you have made.
 Once you're happy with them then, a pull request can be made to merge the branch into main.

 ## Running the new Application
-1. Bring up the Terminal window in IntelliJ and run `sbt run`
+1. Bring up the Terminal window in IntelliJ and run `sbt run`.

-2. Your project will compile and run by default on port `9000`
+2. Your project will compile and run by default on port `9000`.

-3. Navigate to `localhost:9000` in your browser and you should see a greeting message from Play
+3. Navigate to `localhost:9000` in your browser and you should see a greeting message from Play.

 4. Where is this text coming from?
 Use the files in the `controllers` & `views` packages to investigate.
-More in-depth frontend development will be covered in a separate tutorial.
+More in-depth frontend development will come later!

-5. Try customising both the header and page title text in those files to your own message
+5. Try customising both the header and page title text in those files to your own message.

-6. Use `control + C` in the terminal to stop the server running
+6. Use `control + C` in the terminal to stop the server running.

 ## Running Tests
 1. Run the command `sbt test` in the terminal.
 This command runs all tests that were set up by the Play application seed, i.e. in `test/controllers/HomeControllerSpec`.

-2. You should get failed tests after changing the page title text above
+2. You should get failed tests after changing the page title text above.

-3. Alter the tests so that they now pass
+3. Alter the tests so that they now pass.

 **Note: this isn't [Test-Driven Development](https://www.agilealliance.org/glossary/tdd/#q=~(infinite~false~filters~(postType~(~%27page~%27post~%27aa_book~%27aa_event_session~%27aa_experience_report~%27aa_glossary~%27aa_research_paper~%27aa_video)~tags~(~%27tdd))~searchTerm~%27~sort~false~sortDirection~%27asc~page~1))!
 Consider how you could have done the above tasks using a TDD approach.**